7828143960/codes/Terraform-Shared-Library/README.md

 | Feedback                | Provides feedback through pre-production environments, allowing QA and product professionals to verify changes before release.                                                            | Provides timely feedback on how changes perform in the real world by deploying them directly to production, enabling quick iteration and improvement based on user feedback.                               |

-## Terraform Module CI/CD: Automating Module Deployment
+## Terraform CI/CD: Automating Code Deployment
-In the context of Terraform, combining Continuous Integration/Continuous Deployment (CI/CD) practices with modules allows for the automated testing, building, and deployment of Terraform modules.
+In the context of Terraform, combining Continuous Integration/Continuous Deployment (CI/CD) practices allows for the automated testing, building, and deployment of Terraform codes.
-**CI/CD for Terraform Modules:** Integrating CI/CD practices with Terraform modules involves automating the process of uploading modules to the official Terraform registry.
-This automation streamlines the deployment of infrastructure configurations and ensures consistency in module publishing.
+**CI/CD for Terraform Code:** Integrating CI/CD practices with Terraform code involves automating the process of uploading modules to the official Terraform registry.
+This automation streamlines the deployment of infrastructure configurations and ensures consistency in code publishing.

 ## Terraform CI